tyketchum/dr-longevity/DEPLOY.md

 # Deploying to Streamlit Community Cloud 🚀

-Your Longevity Dashboard can be deployed for FREE on Streamlit Community Cloud!
+Your Longevity App can be deployed for FREE on Streamlit Community Cloud!

 ## Prerequisites